lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

    rm -rf cmake
    ```

- - download and extract source code (have also a look at the [official instructions](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source))
+ - download and extract the source code (have also a look at the [official instructions](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source))
    ```
    cd ~/software
    git clone https://github.com/rstudio/shiny-server.git